allan-debiaggio/pokemon/README.md

 Pokemon type game with graphical user interface, name, health points, levels, attack power, defense, at least 18 types (who decide characteristics : HP, ATK, DEF), can evolve, with combat system between two pokemons, can miss attack, if life is zero then message with name of winning pokemon, they will be saved in a pokedex.json file.
 The pokedex will be the team : if a pokemon loses, it disappears from it.
 Each class needs to be in a separate file
 Add pokemon in menu :
-Activate pokemon from pokedex (latent pokemons from all generation, if you want to add one you click on it and it will show up in the game) then it becomes hidden apart from the one you chose and the others you add by defeating Access pokedex : from current save
+Activate pokemon from pokedex (latent pokemons from all generations, if you want to add one you click on it and it will show up in the game) database must be accessible while offline then it becomes hidden apart from the one you chose and the others you add by defeating Access pokedex : from current save
 Add option to heal between fights or menu